can-dice/4310-pretest/README.md

 # Getting set up

 At this point, you should have
-(1) an account on [Github](https://github.com/) and
-(2) been introduced to the very basics of [Git](https://git-scm.com/).
+(1) basic knowledge on using the command line to navigate in terminal, (2) an account on [Github](https://github.com/), and (3) been introduced to the very basics of [Git](https://git-scm.com/).

-IF you don't have an account or know how to use git, notify your instructor (they will help you get the pretest up and running).
+IF you don't know how to use terminal, don't have a github account, or don't know how to use git, notify your instructor (they will help you get the pretest up and running).
 Otherwise, proceed to #1 below.

 1. Login to your [Github](https://github.com/) account.